Ayan Kumar Bhunia

 BibTex

-Text recognition remains a fundamental and extensively researched topic in computer vision,
+Text recognition remains a fundamental and extensively researched topic in computer

 largely owing to its wide array of commercial applications.
-The challenging nature of the very
+The challenging nature of the

 problem however dictated a fragmentation of research efforts: Scene Text Recognition (STR)